gleechi/gleechi.github.io/pages/1.5.0/unity/VirtualGrasp_UnityAPI.md

 ### VG_Controller.SetDualHandsOnly

-Set if an object can only be manipulated by dual hands from a same avatar.
+Set if an object can only be manipulated by two or more hands from same or different avatars.

 | _Transform_ |selectedObject|The object to change the dual hand type for.|
 | _bool_ |dualHandsOnly|If dual hand only.|